nadinemostafa1-9/OnlineShoppingWebsite/README.md

 ## Installation Instructions
 1- You need to have a local web server as a host (e.g. [XAMPP](https://www.apachefriends.org/download.html), [MAMP](https://www.mamp.info/en/downloads/) )
-FOLLOW THIS LINK TO DOWNLOAD MAMP PROPERLY https://www.youtube.com/watch?v=0P6DEUJaVTc&t=4s 2- Download this files in the repo and extract them in a file called (htdocs) in MAMP folder in C drive on WINDOWS OS.
+FOLLOW THIS [LINK](https://www.youtube.com/watch?v=0P6DEUJaVTc&t=4s) TO DOWNLOAD MAMP PROPERLY

+2- Download this files in the repo and extract them in a file called (htdocs) in MAMP folder in C drive on WINDOWS OS.

 3- Open the server of the MAMP and open phpmyadmin in the local host, then import the database uploaded in the repo.

-4- On localhost page write this to open the website (localhost/PROJECT FOLDER NAME/HOME.php (for any question, send  message for any of contributors).
+4- On localhost page write this to open the website (localhost/PROJECT FOLDER NAME/HOME.php)

+(for any questions, send  message for any of contributors).

 ## User Guide